madgelackie/madgelackie/README.md

 I have a background in audiology so it's taking me a while to break the habit of writing 'dB' and start writing 'db' 🎵

-In the near-future I plan to:
+In the near-future I plan to learn more about:
-* learn more about cloud computing
+* cloud computing
 * CI / CD
-* learn more about security across the full stack
+* security across the full stack

 I'm sure that list will never stop growing 👍